rkachach/ceph-cluster-setup/README.md

 kcli create plan -f ./ceph_cluster.yml -P ceph_dev_folder=<path-to-your-ceph-src> -P expanded_cluster=true ceph
 ```

-This will create a new 3-nodes ceph cluster which has teh following nodes:
+This will create a new 3-nodes ceph cluster which has the following nodes:
 - ceph-node-0 (192.168.100.100)
 - ceph-node-1 (192.168.100.101)
 - ceph-node-2 (192.168.100.102)